The couple beside me didn’t mind I shouted Shazam! together with Billy several times during the movie.

 Was it all intentional?
 DCEU’s deliberate competition for MCU’s Captain Marvel?
 Why by the way, the name of which USED to be Billy’s title?
 (The movie endlessly picks at this, btw)

 Whatever it is, I tremendously enjoyed Shazam!
-Its familiar, retrolicious approach could be said to be predictable.
+Its familiar, retrolicious approach could be criticised as predictable.
 But something being old doesn’t mean it no longer entertains.

 As for Mark Strong’s villain, regrettably, here’s one area in which the old approach didn’t quite work.
-In spite of the reworked backstory, Sivana still felt too single-mindedly evil i.e. not too unlike silly Golden Age comic book villains.
+Despite the reworked backstory, Sivana still felt too single-mindedly evil i.e. not too unlike silly Golden Age comic book villains.
 Had the character not been portrayed by a capable actor like Strong, the character of Sivana would have been downright dreary.
-This is one area DCEU seriously still needs some work on.
+This is one area that DCEU still needs much work on.